dustywhite7/Econ8310/SlidesCode/3 - VAR.md

 Working with your group, use the weather data from last week to:
 - Fit a VAR model (use stationary data!)
-- Forecast 10 periods into the future, and send me your forecast
+- Forecast your model ~2 days into the future
-- Create a plot using the last 20 periods of in-sample data, and your 10-period forecast
+- Create a plot using the last periods of in-sample data, and your forecast
-- Fit and Compare an ARIMAX model to your VAR model (choose a variable to be your $y$ for the ARIMAX)
+- Compare your (S)ARIMA(X) model to your VAR model